Katniss218/HumanSpaceProgram/CONTRIBUTING.md

 #### Reporting Issues/Bugs:

-If you found a bug, please report it by opening a `bug` type issue [on HSP github](https://github.com/Katniss218/HumanSpaceProgram/issues).
+If you found a bug, please report it by opening a `bug` type issue on [HSP GitHub](https://github.com/Katniss218/HumanSpaceProgram/issues).
 Please include information on how to reproduce the bug:
 - A clear and concise title describing the problem.
 - A description of the expected vs. actual behaviour.